swissmanu/harmonyhubjs-client/README.md

 $ DEBUG=harmonyhubjs:client* node myharmonyjsapp.js
 ```

+## Contribution
+The `master` branch contains the latest stable release of the application.
+Development efforts are integrated with the `develop` branch first.
+Changes get then merged into `master` as soon as a new release should be published.

+When opening a new Pull Request make sure you point them to `develop`.
+Further ensure that your code follows [standard-js](http://standardjs.com/) style guidelines and you make use of proper commit messages. `harmonyhubjs-client` loves [Commitizen](http://commitizen.github.io/cz-cli/), so take a look there and use `git cz` for the most simple workflow :-)

+Thank you for your contribution!

 ## Ecosystem Overview
 Various libraries, modules and applications grew around `harmonyhubjs-*`.
 Feel free to open a Pull Request if you want to list your addition to the ecosystem here.